Doctoral Applied Nutrition and Health Education

 - For transfer credits beyond the electives, the content of the course being transferred in must reasonably match the content of the course being replaced.
 For example, a course in educational leadership can replace another course in educational leadership.
 However, a course on bilingual education can't replace a course on school asset management.

 - In subject areas that change rapidly (such as education law, technology, or current issues), the course must have been completed in the prior five years.
-All other transfer credits will be considered regardless of when the course was completed.
+All other courses, except electives, must have been completed in the prior ten years.
+There is no time limit on courses that are transferred in to take the place of electives.
+Because of their importance to the dissertation process, credits for prior research methods courses cannot be transferred.

 Funding Your Future